robsimmons/-batsat/README.md

 #### :gear: inconsistent

-Marks two propositions as inconsistent
+Require that two propositions not be simultaneously satisfied

 | Method         | Type                             |
 | -------------- | -------------------------------- |